 - o social care

-- o police
+- \circ police

-- o youth offending teams
+- \circ youth offending teams

-- $\circ$ schools
+- $\circ \quad \text{schools} \quad$

 - o health professionals

 - o counsellors

 - o local safeguarding board

 - o local authority designated officer (LADO)

 - o designated safeguarding leads (DSL)

-- o social workers
+- \circ social workers

 - o general practitioners (GPs)

 - o disability services

 - Prevention could include:

-- policies and procedures
+- o policies and procedures

 - o continuing professional development (CPD) and training

 - o multi-agency working

 - o serious case reviews

-- o looked after child (LAC) meetings
+- looked after child (LAC) meetings

-- $\circ$ confidentiality
+- \circ confidentiality

 - o processes

 - o therapeutic engagement (implementing techniques)

 - o removing risk/applying restrictions

 - Manage risk through a combination of assessment, education, support and empowerment.
 This could include:

 - o evaluations

-- $\circ$ structured frameworks
+- \circ structured frameworks

 - o raising awareness

 - o goal setting

-- providing resources
+- o providing resources

-- $\circ$ regular check-ins
+- $\circ \quad \text{regular check-ins} \quad$

 - Local and national guidelines could include:

 - o Every child matters

 - Keeping Children Safe in Education

-- $\circ \quad \text{Working together to safeguard children}$
+- o Working together to safeguard children

-- Children's act
+- $\circ \quad \text{Children's act} \quad$

-- Care act
+- o Care act

-- $\circ \quad \text{Ofsted}$
+- $\circ \quad \text{Ofsted} \quad$

-- $\circ$ $\;$ Counter terrorism and security act $\;$
+- \circ \quad Counter terrorism and security act

 - Specific contexts could include:

 - o situations of trauma

 - o behaviours

 - o safeguarding policies and procedures

 - o risk assessments

 - o warning signs

-- $\circ \quad \text{local and national guidelines}$
+- o local and national guidelines

 - o policies and procedures within the setting such as whistle blowing, DBS checks and CPD training

 - Practice of the network how effective the work is in multi-agencies.
 The different professionals involved and collaborative working.

 "You identified my/our strengths and difficulties and helped me learn about myself/ourselves.
-We prepared and made plans where we agreed the next steps together" Compete nce interview Kno owledge K1.6 Child, adolescent and adult development.
+We prepared and made plans where we agreed the next steps together" Competence interview Knowledge K1.6 Child, adolescent and adult development.
 K1.7 The spectrum of needs and how they may be met.
 K1.8 The principles of effective assessment and the importance of analysis and professional judgement.
-Pass criteria Distinction criteria Cl16 Demonstrates knowledge and understanding of a range of assessment skills and their associated theories in the context in which they are working.
+Pass criteria Distinction criteria CI16 Demonstrates knowledge and understanding of a range of assessment skills and their associated theories in the context in which they are working.
 (K1.6, K1.7, K1.8) CI17 Can compare and contrast different assessment skills and their associated theories in the context of different health and social care settings.
 (K1.6, K.1.7, K1.8)

-Skills
+Sk ills

 S1.6 Identifies the influences on the individual and the family and supports them to make informed choices.

-S1.7 Leads on the development and recording of holistic plans , delivery of i
+S1.7 Leads on the development and recording of holistic plans , delivery of interventions and evaluates their effectiveness.

-Observation n of practice
+Observation of practice

 Sk ills

 S1.15 Identifies and addresses barriers to accessing resources.

 Pass criteria Distinction criteria

 OP1 Shows sound and coherent argument and sustained thinking in the construction of professional analysis where the child is at the centre of the work, and develops joint workable plans and strategies based on this.
 (S1.6, S1.7, S1.15) OP2 Shows the ability to draw strands of information together into a coherent case for professional analysis and demonstrates a well formulated argument where the voice of the child is clearly at the centre of the work and negotiates jointly owned and co-created plans and strategies.
 (S1.6, S1.7, S1.15)

-Amplit ication
+Amplification

 Spectrum of needs could include:

 health/health risks

-o education
+education

-o safety
+○ safety

-o disability
+disability

-o past trauma
+past trauma

 • Assessment skills - understand strategies for shared thinking, person centred approaches, placing the child at the centre of their work.
 Understand the difference between rate and sequence of development, and assessment tools and frameworks.

 Recording could include:

 observations

 sharing reviews

 different methods for assessing learning and developing and d monitoring progress and developments